WheheoHu/pybmd/docs/index.rst

 PyBMD
 =================================
-Python library for DaVinci Resolve (Repack)
+Python wrapper library for DaVinci Resolve API

 How To Install
 --------------------